 Well, it turns out the bulk of the mobile app coding community has specialized in two of the most dominant platforms – iOS and Android.
 The resultant pool of professionals, therefore, is quite extensive and reasonably priced.

 In the US and EU, for instance, the hourly wages for developing a typical Android app are about $50-$250.
 Not bad at all, especially when compared with the more expensive Windows and BlackBerry ecosystems.

-Now, considering Android shares the same price range with iOS, I’d prioritize the latter.
-The average revenue per download rate for iOS apps is nearly double of what Android apps generate.
-As of late 2019, Apple’s iOS apps earned $14.2 billion while Android apps generated $7.7 billion.
+Now, considering Android apps have the same price range as iOS apps, I’d prioritize the latter.
+The average revenue per download rate for iOS apps is nearly double what Android apps generate.
+As of late 2020, Apple’s iOS apps earned $19 billion while Android apps generated $10.3 billion.